-This may be one of my favorite food pairings to showcase the significant versatility of Pinot Noir.
-It combines Pinot's affinity for both the smoky flavors of bacon and earth-bound melodies of mushrooms into a delicious (and easy) appetizer.
-The often lighter-style, subtle tannins and awesome acidity give Pinot Noir a leg up when pairing with the likes of mushrooms, bacon, and even onions.
+This is a popular food pairing to showcase the significant versatility of pinot noir.
+It combines pinot's affinity for both the smoky flavors of bacon and earth-bound melodies of mushrooms to produce a delicious (and easy) appetizer.
+The often lighter-style, subtle tannins and awesome acidity give pinot noir a leg up when pairing with the likes of mushrooms, bacon, and even onions.
 This appetizer is always a hit with the host and guests alike.
-It's a snap to make, downright delicious and offers a great introduction to the basics of food and wine pairing when served alongside a slightly chilled glass of Pinot Noir.
+It's a snap to make, downright delicious and offers a great introduction to the basics of food and wine pairing when served alongside a slightly chilled glass of pinot noir.

 02 of 08

-Roasted duck is a classic pairing for Pinot Noir.
-This Peking Duck (perhaps Beijing's most popular dish) offers a sweet, Asian twist on the traditional pairing.
-The slice of ginger only adds to the pairing profile by bringing a warm flavor spice to join the wine's frequent aromatic favorites of cinnamon and clove.
-To raise the wine pairing bar just a bit, you might consider adding an additional tablespoon of your pairing Pinot (in place of or in addition to the sherry) to the savory combination of ginger, scallion, honey, vinegar, and sherry used to baste the duck.
+Roasted duck is a classic pairing for pinot noir.
+This Peking duck (perhaps Beijing's most popular dish) offers a sweet, Asian twist on the traditional pairing.
+The slice of ginger only adds to the pairing profile by bringing a warm flavor spice that joins with the wine's frequent aromatic favorites of cinnamon and clove.
+To raise the wine pairing bar just a bit, you might consider adding an additional tablespoon of your pairing pinot (in place of or in addition to the sherry) to the savory combination of ginger, scallion, honey, vinegar, and sherry used to baste the duck.

 03 of 08

-Perhaps nothing evokes a red wine pairing quite like a roasted beef tenderloin and for good reason, the fat and protein beg for a wine that can handle them with pairing elegance and symbiotic synergy.
-This Roasted Beef Tenderloin is a classic beef recipe with simple, fool-proof instructions and a knock-your-socks-off pairing with a fuller-bodied Pinot Noir (look towards California for the bigger bodied Pinots).
+Perhaps nothing evokes a red-wine pairing quite like a roasted beef tenderloin and for good reason—the fat and protein beg for a wine that can handle them with elegance and symbiotic synergy.
+This roasted beef tenderloin is a classic beef recipe with simple, fool-proof instructions and a knock-your-socks-off pairing with a fuller-bodied pinot noir (look toward California for the bigger-bodied pinots).

 04 of 08

-Salmon and tuna are two fresh fish favorites for pairing with Pinot Noir.
-While many people think of white wines first with fish, the rich taste and full flavor profile of salmon require a wine with decent acidity and more tannin structure to handle the distinct flavor, texture, and fat of the fish.
-This Plank Grilled Salmon Steak recipe from Derrick Riches, The Spruce's guide to barbecue, finds an elegance in its simplicity.
-The rich flavors of the fish are well supported by the smoky flavors from the plank, making a Pinot that has seen a bit of oak itself the perfect complement.Continue to 5 of 8 below.
+Salmon and tuna are two fresh fish favorites for pairing with pinot noir.
+While many people think of white wines first with fish, the rich taste and full-flavor profile of salmon require a wine with decent acidity and more tannin structure to handle the distinct flavor, texture, and fat of the fish.
+This plank-grilled salmon steak recipe finds elegance in its simplicity.
+The rich flavors of the fish are well supported by the smoky flavors from the plank, making a pinot that has seen a bit of oak itself the perfect complement.Continue to 5 of 8 below.

 05 of 08

-Hands-down Pinot Noir is one of the very best wines to handle earthy herbs (fresh or dried) and even the full flavor component of onion.
-The Roast Pork Loin culinary combination of garlic powder, onion powder, thyme, and chives demands a wine that can stand up to the savory flavors while complementing the fat and protein elements of the pork.
-A medium-bodied, cooler climate Pinot will typically have a bit more earth in the palate profile and will lend itself well to the herbal undertones of this enticing dish.
+Hands-down, pinot noir is one of the very best wines to handle earthy herbs (fresh or dried) and even the full-flavor component of onion.
+This roast pork loin combines garlic powder, onion powder, thyme, and chives that demand a wine that can stand up to the savory flavors while complementing the fat and protein elements of the pork.
+A medium-bodied, cooler climate pinot will typically have a bit more earth in the palate profile and will lend itself well to the herbal undertones of this enticing dish.

 06 of 08

-Pinot Noir and mushrooms are a perfect pairing combination and this super simple mushroom sauce give Pinot Noir fans an excuse to pair even more with this versatile red wine.
-The earth-driven profile of many of today's Pinot Noir wines makes it a natural for partnering with various mushroom dishes, be they mushroom risotto or a beautiful cut of beef topped with a mushroom sauce.
-This particular recipe calls for a 1/2 cup of red wine, so be sure to utilize the Pinot you're pouring in the sauce to amp the pairing potential even more.
+Pinot noir and mushrooms are a perfect pairing combination and this super-simple mushroom sauce gives pinot noir fans an excuse to pair even more with this versatile red wine.
+The earth-driven profile of many of today's pinot noir wines makes it a natural for partnering with various mushroom dishes, be they mushroom risotto or a beautiful cut of beef topped with a mushroom sauce.
+This particular recipe calls for a half-cup of red wine, so be sure to utilize the pinot you're pouring in the sauce to amp up the pairing potential even more.

 07 of 08

-Along with the classic Pinot Noir and cheese pairings of Brie, Camembert, Gruyere, and goat cheese, there is an exquisite assortment of out-of-the-box cheese adventures for partnering up with your favorite glass of Pinot Noir.
-Check out her top cheese recommendations ranging from the French Abbaye de Belloc to Spain's Zambrano.
+Along with the classic pinot noir and cheese pairings of Brie, Camembert, Gruyère, and goat cheese, there is an exquisite assortment of out-of-the-box cheese adventures for partnering up with your favorite glass of pinot noir.
+Try French Abbaye de Belloc to Spain's Zambrano.

 08 of 08

-For the wine and chocolate advocates, this clever and tasty chocolate covered strawberry recipe is a delight with lighter-bodied Pinot Noir.
-The combination of milk chocolate and white chocolate works exceptionally well for the lighter tannins and intrinsic flavors of strawberry and raspberry found on the palate profile of many Pinot Noirs.
+For the wine and chocolate advocates, this clever and tasty chocolate-covered strawberry recipe is a delight with a lighter-bodied pinot noir.
+The combination of milk chocolate and white chocolate works exceptionally well for the lighter tannins and intrinsic flavors of strawberry and raspberry found on the palate profile of many pinot noirs.